Built by Metorial, the integration platform for agentic AI.

 • target (array, required): Target environments (production, preview, development)

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 update_env_variable